 TicketMonster contains 14 entities, of varying complexity.
-In this tutorial we'll classify the entities, and walk through designing and creating one of each group.
+In the introduction, you have seen the basic steps for creating a couple of entities (Event and Venue) and interacting with them.
+In this tutorial we'll go deeper into domain model design, we'll classify the entities, and walk through designing and creating one of each group.